yaswanthsvist/react-native-navigation/v1tov2diff.md

 ### Shared Element Transitions

+currently not supported

 ### Collapsing Views

+currently not supported

 ### Styling the Navigator

+Currently no styling feature is supported.

 ### Adding buttons

+Currently not supported

 ### Styling the Tab Bar

+Currently not supported
 ## Docs